-ECCO - Early College Credit Opportunities Dual Enrollment Coordinator 843-470-5955
+Early Enrollment/ECCO - Early College Credit Opportunities Dual Enrollment 843-470-5955

 An applicant who is a junior or senior high school student may be considered for enrollment.
-Early enrollment requires a special agreement among the College, the parent or guardian, and the principal of the school where the applicant has been, or is, attending.
+Early enrollment requires a special agreement between three parties; the College, the parent or guardian, and the principal or guidance counselor of the school or agency where the applicant is attending.